 I am a Professor of Wildlife Ecology at NAU and Director of Ecology of the Bat Ecology & Genetics Lab, with a long-term bat ecology and habitat relationships research program.
 For almost 20 years, my research has focused on bats, resulting in 15 studies encompassing 22 southwestern bat species, some of which are uncommon and rare species.
 My work covers a variety of roost types such as snags, caves, and mines, as well as a wide range of methods and techniques including live-trapping mark-recapture, track plates, occupancy modeling, radio telemetry, stable isotopes, and others.

 2018-2020 Awards: ARCS Scholarships

 2017-2020 Award: National Science Foundation Graduate Research Fellow

 I use cutting edge genetic and computational tools to study conservation ecology and evolution in wildlife systems.
 After helping develop Species from Feces in the laboratory, I focused my research on understanding the historical biogeography of the spotted bat as well as designing a metabarcode assay for identifying diet of the endangered New Mexico meadow jumping mouse.
 Some of the skills that I employ for these projects include next-generation sequencing, microbiome bioinformatics, phylogenetics, ecological niche modeling, and bacterial and fungal microbiology.
-I was recently awarded an NSF graduate research fellowship to determine dietary preferences and microbiome signatures of the New Mexico meadow jumping mouse across the species’ distribution.
+I was awarded an NSF graduate research fellowship to determine dietary preferences and population signatures of the New Mexico meadow jumping mouse across the species’ distribution.